groboclown/nightjar-mesh/README.md

 ## How It Works

-You configure the Nightjar container to run inside an [ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html), along with a single service container.
+You add the Nightjar container to an [ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html), along with your existing service container.
 The Nightjar container runs the Envoy proxy, and is considered a "sidecar" container here.
 The service must be configured to send all traffic to other services in the service mesh to the Nightjar container.
 Inbound traffic to the service comes from the Nightjar containers running in the other services.

 You configure the Nightjar container with two sets of properties:

-* The local service name.
+* The local [service name](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-services.html).
 This tells Nightjar to not handle traffic sent to this local container.
 It also indirectly tells Nightjar which service mesh it belongs to.
-* The other cluster names.
-If you split your network into multiple clusters, then each of the other clusters is defined by name and can direct traffic directly within the other networks.
-This is completely optional; if you prefer to have the other clusters have a separate service mesh, then you need to have the services connect directly to the other mesh's gateway proxies.
+* The other [service mesh names](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-namespaces.html).
+If you split your network into multiple service meshes, then each of the other meshes is defined by name and can direct traffic directly within the other mesh.
+This is completely optional; you can instead direct all other service mesh traffic to not go through the local Envoy Proxy.

 To setup the services, you need to register your tasks using AWS Cloud Map (aka Service Discovery) using SVR registration.
 This makes available to Nightjar the service members and how to connect to them.

-## Future Direction

-The current version is written in Python and shell scripts.
-It constructs the Envoy Proxy configuration by creating an input data file (json) and processing that through a mustache template file.
-This makes it possible to change the static generation to include extra Envoy features that don't come out of the box.

-The general concept behind this (well defined data input into a user-controlled template file) gives the end user the right level of control over the proxy configuration.

-Future direction will change the Envoy configuration to instead be a simple, dynamic configuration.
-Then the processing will connect to the Envoy administration port to dynamically change the configuration.
-This will allow the configuration changes to not interrupt the network traffic.
+Note that there are many more configuration possibilities with Nightjar.
+It's constructed to give you the power to setup Envoy how you want it.

 ## Using Nightjar

 Using Nightjar involves registering your services with AWS Cloud Map, adding a specially named service registration instance to cloud map that describes metadata for your service, and adding the Nightjar sidecar container to your services.

+The primary power from Nightjar is the [Cloud Map data extraction tool](nightjar-src/generate_template_input_data.py), which uses your AWS Cloud Map configuration, plus a few environment variables to tell it where to look.
+Everything else is window dressing to make it easy to use.

+### Cloud Map Data Processing

-Nightjar itself takes these environment variables to configure its operation:
+It uses these environment variables to configure its operation:

-* `SERVICE_MEMBER` (required, no default) the AWS Cloud Map service ID (not the ARN) of the service to which this Nightjar sidecar belongs to.
+* `SERVICE_MEMBER` (required, no default).
+The AWS Cloud Map service ID (not the ARN) of the service to which this Nightjar sidecar belongs to.
 It will be in the form `svg-randomlettersandnumbers`; see the example below for how to set this value easily from a CFT.
 Set this to `-gateway-` to have Nightjar run in "gateway" mode, where it does not run as a sidecar to another service container, but instead as a gateway proxy into the service mesh.
-* `SERVICE_PORT` (defaults to 8080) the port number that the envoy proxy will listen for requests that are sent to other services within the `SERVICE_MEMBER` namespace.
+* `SERVICE_PORT` (defaults to 8080).
+The port number that the envoy proxy will listen for requests that are sent to other services within the `SERVICE_MEMBER` namespace.
 * `NAMESPACE_x` where *x* is some number between 0 and 99.
 This defines a AWS Cloud Map service namespace other than the `SERVICE_MEMBER` namespace, which Nightjar will forward requests.
-* `NAMESPACE_x_PORT` the listening port number that the Envoy proxy will forward requests into the corresponding `NAMESPACE_x` service namespace.
+* `NAMESPACE_x_PORT`.
+The listening port number that the Envoy proxy will forward requests into the corresponding `NAMESPACE_x` service namespace.
 Services send a request to the Nightjar container on this port number to connect to the other namespace.
-* `AWS_REGION` (required, no default) The AWS region name (i.e. `us-west-2`) in which the Cloud Map registration is managed.
+* `AWS_REGION` (required, no default).
+The AWS region name (i.e. `us-west-2`) in which the Cloud Map registration is managed.
+* `ENVOY_ADMIN_PORT` (defaults to 9901). the Envoy proxy administration port.

 The `SERVICE_MEMBER` must reference a [Cloud Map service](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-services.html) with SVC DNS registration, which has all the ECS services for that service registered as [instances](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-instances.html).
 In addition, it must also have a special service instance with ID `service-settings` and the given keys: